radius-project/blog/radblog/content/posts/2025/gitops/index.md

 ## Extensibility

-The design of this feature in Radius is intentionally pluggable and component-ized to allow for future extensibility.
+The design of this feature in Radius is intentionally pluggable to allow for future extensibility.
 We have built the first-class support for Flux first, but the design allows for other GitOps tools to be integrated in the future.

 ### ArgoCD